Hospital Road, Bude, EX23 9BR

 A number of outpatient clinics are provided from the hospital.
 Your appointment letter will provide more information but if you have any queries, please don’t hesitate to call.

-We recommend patients bring a small number of items with them to make their stay in hospital more comfortable.
+We recommend patients bring a few personal items with them to make their stay in hospital more comfortable.

-The hospital has a charitable fund which is used to improve patient services.
-The hospital is also generously supported by the League of Friends.
+The hospital has a charitable fund that is used to improve patient services.
+The hospital is also generously supported by a League of Friends.